sydrawat01/mongodb-playground/README.md

 > NOTE: The `update()` method has been deprecated.
 Use `updateOne()`, `updateMany()` or `bulkWrite()` instead.

-In the second parameteer, we'll use the `increment operator`, i.e `$inc` in the following manner:
+In the second parameter, we'll use the `increment operator`, i.e `$inc` in the following manner:

 ```js
 MarioChar.updateMany({}, { $inc: { weight: +1 } });